Teachers abandon letter grades in search of a fairer way

 But in college, many students don’t get that opportunity.
 Truman said he has heard about University of Maryland professors who feel they need to remind students from the state’s largest school system that college rules are less forgiving: There are no do-overs.
 Similarly, he’s heard of students asking professors: “When is the reassessment?”

 Another example is softening deadlines of assignments, allowing students to turn them in when they can.
 Opponents say this practice harms efforts to instill responsibility in students and leads to students falling behind in their work.
-Supporters say that students often don’t turn in work because they don’t understand it, or have after-school jobs, or lack adequate technology or Internet service to complete assignments.
+Supporters say that students often don’t turn in work because they don’t understand it, or have after-school or night jobs, or lack adequate technology or Internet service to complete assignments.
 But in class, they are forced to move ahead with work they haven’t mastered, making things worse.

 The issue of equity runs through the charged conversation about grading.
 The Wakefield teachers said that some of the proposed changes in Arlington would have “a detrimental impact” toward achieving educational equity in part because “we are providing [lower-performing students] with a variety of excuses and/or enabling them to ‘game the system,’ prompting them to expect the least of themselves in terms of effort, results, and responsibility.”